-Assignment information.
-Evaluations will be based on weekly homework assignments and one takehome final project.
-Each assignment includes 1-3 problems, and the final project may involve solving a practical problem and writing up a short report on your solution.
-Both the assignments and final project may involve mathematical derivations/proofs, as well as programmatic implementation of the algorithms being studied in the course.
+Assignment information

+Each assignment includes 2-5 problems.
 All assignments will be posted on Canvas, and must be submitted online as a PDF file through Canvas.
 Each student must produce his/her own homework to be handed in.
 Feel free to ask me for help after you have made an attempt of the questions.
+Put your name and the homework assignment number on the top right-hand corner of every page, and submit the problems in order.

-Late assignments.
+Late assignments

 Typically, no late homework assignment will be accepted.
 However, if you are unable to complete an assignment on time, please get in touch with me as soon as possible so we can discuss your situation.